 What Causes Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) and related TMJ disorders can stem from a variety of factors, many of which place strain on the jaw joint and surrounding muscles.
+A variety of factors can lead to Temporomandibular Joint Dysfunction (TMD) and other TMJ disorders, often causing strain in the jaw joint and surrounding muscles.
 Recognizing the causes behind TMD is key to effective treatment and reducing future discomfort.
-While each case is unique, some common causes of TMD include:
+Although every case is different, common causes of TMD include:

 - Jaw Injury or Trauma: Whiplash or direct impact injuries may disturb the TMJ’s natural alignment, causing discomfort and limiting movement.